erdemakkuzu/wallet-service/README.md

 }
 ```

-Note that : This API does not create wallet. **It only creates the player account**.
+Note : This API does not create wallet. **It only creates the player account**.

 **2. GET player /api/players/{name}**
 * You can retrieve information of a specific player by giving the name of the player (player name) as a path variable.